ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

 In this step, we try to mint some NFTs from PMP launchpad project and check PMP collection to see if it is displayed smoothly after caching.

-- Open FE and use delopyment account
+- Open FE and use deployment account
 - Do steps to mint some PMP NFTs
-  - Go to LAUNCHPAD
+  - Go to MY ACCOUNT / MY PROJECTS
   - Select PRAYING MANTIS PREDATORS project
   - Go to a phase which has public mint, type the number of NFTs you want to mint and click PUBLIC MINT.
 I.e. In my case, in phase 1, i public mint 3 NFTs
 - Go to collection to check nft list